-Scallion Pancakes (蔥油餅), just like how you would find them on the bustling streets of Taipei.
-Crispy, flaky, and chewy at the same time.
-One of life’s greatest joys.
+Home-style Scallion Pancakes (蔥油餅), just like how you would find them at restaurants and homes in Taipei, Taiwan.
+Crispy, flaky, and chewy at the same time — a perfect balance.

 Scallion Pancakes: there seems to be a million ways to make these.
 Each arriving at a slightly different, delicious result.
 Today I’m presenting mine, which has been adapted through trial and error to match the flavors and textures that I remember from home.